 Luckily for those who like to stop and take a breath, mindfulness philosophy is making waves all over the world, and it’s easy to see why.
 With our busy, hectic modern day schedules it can be easy to lose sight of what’s important and what grounds us.

 Mindfulness reminds us that we cannot change the past, nor should we turn to the future, or else we might miss what is happening in the present moment.
 Mindfulness can help us to forgo those repetitive, anxious thought cycles that are so often swarming in our mind, helping us to centre ourselves in the present.
 It’s all about living in the here and now.

 Here are five easy ways you can start incorporating mindfulness into your yoga practice.
-If you’re not already living mindfully, try some of these tips and see how they strengthen your yoga practice and overall sense of wellbeing.
+If you’re not already living mindfully, try some of these tips and see how they strengthen your practice and their mindfulness yoga benefits.